Communist Workers' Party (United States): 1979 Greensboro Massacre

 Confrontations with the Ku Klux Klan ("Klan" or "KKK") were particularly acute in Greensboro, North Carolina, where the Klan sought to disrupt the CWP's effort to unionize poor, black mill workers in the Greensboro area.
 In July 1979, the Klan held a rally and viewing of The Birth of a Nation in China Grove, near Charlotte, which was disrupted by CWP members who burned a Confederate flag and taunted members of the KKK.
 CWP leader Paul Bermanzohn taunted the Klan in the press, saying "The KKK is one of the most treacherous scum elements produced by the dying system of capitalism" and inviting further confrontation with "We challenge you to attend our rally in Greensboro."

-On November 3, 1979, members of the KKK, including a police informant, and the American Nazi Party drove up to the "Death to the Klan" rally organized by the CWP.
+On November 3, 1979, members of the KKK, including a police informant, and the National Socialist Party of America, a splinter of the American Nazi Party, drove up to the "Death to the Klan" rally organized by the CWP.
 The KKK were armed and opened fire on the anti-Klan rally, killing four members of the CWP and one non-affiliated participant.
 These deaths became known as the "Greensboro Massacre."
-Two subsequent trials of KKK and ANP members resulted in acquittals.
+Two subsequent trials of Klansmen and Nazis resulted in acquittals.
 In response to the acquittals of the accused killers, the CWP attempted to storm the 1980 Democratic National Convention and succeeded in setting off firecrackers in Madison Square Garden.